Here’s how much a tampon or pad holds to help judge how heavy her periods are.

 - Bleeding that requires that she change a pad or tampon every hour or less.
 Pay attention to the difference between regular, maxi and overnight tampons or pads.
-When calculating how much blood your daughter may be losing, consider:

 - She needs to wake up during the night to change pads or tampons.

 - She misses school, work or after-school activities due to her period.

 - She feels heavy pain in the abdomen and/or lower back.

 - She feels tired, has a lack of energy, dizziness or other signs of anemia.